The Context

 h.
 Costs of proceedings

-- Against the AER:
+- Against the Alberta Energy Regulator:

 d. costs of the proceedings.